Fixed-Budget Best-Arm Identification in Structured Bandits: Introduction

 \section{Introduction}

 \emph{Best-arm identification} (BAI) is a \textit{pure exploration} bandit problem where the goal is to identify the optimal arm.
 It has many applications, such as online advertising, recommender systems, and vaccine tests \citep{pmlr-v33-hoffman14,lattimore-Bandit}.
-In \emph{fixed budget (FB)} BAI \citep{bubeck2010pure,audibert-2010-BAI}, the goal is to accurately identify the optimal arm within a fixed budget of observations (arm pulls).
+In \emph{fixed-budget (FB)} BAI \citep{bubeck2010pure,audibert-2010-BAI}, the goal is to accurately identify the optimal arm within a fixed budget of observations (arm pulls).
 This setting is common in applications where the observations are costly.
-However, it is more complex to analyze than the fixed-confidence (FC) setting, due to complications in budget allocation~\cite[Section 33.3]{lattimore-Bandit}.
+However, it is more complex to analyze than the \emph{fixed-confidence (FC)} setting, due to complications in budget allocation~\cite[Section 33.3]{lattimore-Bandit}.
 In FC BAI, the goal is to find the optimal arm with a guaranteed level of confidence, while minimizing the sample complexity.

 Structured bandits are bandit problems in which the arms share a common structure, e.g.,~\emph{linear} or \emph{generalized linear} models~\citep{GLMUCB-Filippi-2010,soare2014bestarm}.
-BAI in structured bandits has been mainly studied in the FC setting with the linear model~\citep{soare2014bestarm, xu2017fully-LinGapE, degenne2020gamification}.
+BAI in structured bandits has been mainly studied in the FC setting with the linear model~\citep{soare2014bestarm,xu2017fully-LinGapE,degenne2020gamification}.
 The literature of FB BAI for linear bandits was limited to \algBG \citep{pmlr-v33-hoffman14} for a long time.
-This algorithm rarely pulls suboptimal arms, which results in limited exploration, and thus, poor performance \citep{xu2017fully-LinGapE}. \cite{katzsamuels2020empirical-peace} recently proposed \algPc for FB BAI in linear bandits.
-Although this algorithm has desirable theoretical guarantees, it is computationally intractable, and its approximate version does not have all the nice properties of its exact form. \algOD~\citep{yang2021minimax} is a concurrent work for FB BAI in linear bandits.
+This algorithm does not explore sufficiently, and thus, performs poorly \citep{xu2017fully-LinGapE}. \cite{katzsamuels2020empirical-peace} recently proposed \algPc for FB BAI in linear bandits.
+Although this algorithm has desirable theoretical guarantees, it is computationally intractable, and its approximation loses the desired properties of the exact form. \algOD~\citep{yang2021minimax} is a concurrent work for FB BAI in linear bandits.
 It is a sequential halving algorithm with a special first stage, in which most arms are eliminated.
 This makes the algorithm inaccurate when the number of arms is much larger than the number of features, a common setting in structured problems.
-We discuss these three FB BAI algorithms in details in \cref{sec:relatedWorks} and empirically evaluate them in \cref{sec:experiments}.
+We discuss these three FB BAI algorithms in detail in \cref{sec:relatedWorks} and empirically evaluate them in \cref{sec:experiments}.